 Many of Hawaii’s colleges and universities boast a strong web presence, offering a range of bachelor’s degrees entirely online.
 These schools provide a convenient and first-class learning environment to distance learners.
 Hawaii Pacific recently added three new programs entirely online, and the University of Hawaii’s system provides a mix of fully online programs and courses.

-But before we dive into our list of the best online colleges in Hawaii for 2017, let’s start with the state of higher education and online education in particular in Hawaii today.
+Before we dive into our list of the best online colleges in Hawaii for 2018, let’s start with the state of higher education and online education in Hawaii today.

 A Brief Overview of Higher Education in Hawaii

 Prospective college students in Hawaii benefit from the state’s variety of degree-granting institutions.
 Hawaiian college students attend 20 institutions of higher education, according to the National Center for Educational Statistics.
 This number includes 10 public institutions, which all participate in the Distance Learning at the University Hawaii program, six private nonprofit schools, and four for-profit institutions.
 The state’s 65,860 students attend classes both online and on campus, with more than 21,000 students enrolled in at least one online class — according to the Online Learning Survey.